elastic/elastic-package/docs/howto/system_testing.md

 When using the Terraform service deployer, the `<service deployer files>` must include at least one `*.tf` file.
 The `*.tf` files define the infrastructure using the Terraform syntax.
-The terraform based service can be handy to boot up resources on AWS and use them for testing (e.g. spawn EC2 instance and collect its metrics).
+The terraform based service can be handy to boot up resources using selected cloud provider and use them for testing (e.g. observe and collect metrics).

 Sample `main.tf` definition: